mawadhi/BIMRAI/README.md

 ## Results

-The following results were achieved after training Pix2pix with the parametric-BIM dataset for approximately 4 days.
+The following test scores were achieved after training Pix2pix with the parametric-BIM dataset for approximately 4 days.
 The training dataset size was 660,000 images and the batch size was 128.
 The learning rate was set to 0.0002 and the model was trained for 50 epochs.
 The only augmentation done was random flipping of the images.
 The original test case was a photoset of a building sample that was used to fine-tune the model.
 The arbitrary test photos were acquired from Wikimedia Commons.

 |Test Sample|Accuracy (%)|Mean IoU|
 |-|-|-|